Need Answers?

 Advice varies greatly on this topic.

 In my opinion, it is important to get at least one hour of exercise per day.
 The preferred form of exercise for older persons is walking.
-However, many older persons are also swimming, using the gym, snow skiing, playing tennis or golf or pursuing other activities.
+However, many older persons are also swimming, using the gym, snow skiing, playing tennis or golf, or pursuing other activities.
 In any case, walking needs to be supplemented with some strengthening and balancing programmes.
 Also, it is important not to be sitting still for many hours at any one time, as our body atrophies.
 Go for a walk after dinner; if you’re watching TV, stand up in the ad breaks and do some squats or stretching.
 Have a hand grip or stretch band that you can use while sitting down.
+A recent study found: “Any exercise is good, more is better, and vigorous is best.”

 -